DerfJagged/360wiki/ultimate-mod-guide/choosemods.md

 | Allows you to swap DVD drives without having to disassemble the drive(if you have the DVD drive's DVD key) |                         |
 | Allows you to install homebrew games and apps                |                         |

+If you want full system access, see the [exploit chart](https://i.imgur.com/mQHFumb.png) to determine what the best hack for your model is if there are multiple options in the box choose the left one.

+If you want full system access, see the [exploit chart](https://i.imgur.com/mQHFumb.png) to determine what the best hack for your model is.

+If you want full system access, see the [exploit chart](https://i.imgur.com/mQHFumb.png) to determine what the best hack for your model is.

 ### ODD Mods

 These are where a optical disk drive has been flashed to read burned disks.